SnapperTT/nanovg-command-buffer/README.md

 # NanoVg Command Buffer
-Allows you to build a list of [NanoVg](https://github.com/memononen/nanovg) rendering commands to be executued later, elsewhere or repeatably such as another thread.
+Allows you to build a list of [NanoVg](https://github.com/memononen/nanovg) rendering commands to be executued later/elsewhere/repeatably.
+One use case is to render from another thread.

 Single header, only dependencies are nanovg, cstdint, std::string, std::vector